-Mother’s Day – Fête des Mères - will be celebrated in France this Sunday, May 30.
+Mother’s Day – the Fête des Mères - will be celebrated in France this Sunday, May 29.

 Most years it is held on the last Sunday in May unless that date coincides with Whitsun when it is moved to the first Sunday in June.
-The next time it clashes with Pentecôte is in 2023 when the Fête des Mères will be on June 4.
+The next time it clashes with Pentecôte is next year (2023) when the Fête des Mères will be on June 4.

 When was the first Mother's Day in France?

 The first ever ceremony to award mothers in France and the model for future Mother’s Day celebrations took place in Artas, a small village in Isère, on June 10, 1906.

 Two women, Marie-Louise Bouvard and Marie Philippe were presented with a bouquet of flowers, 25 francs (the equivalent of a week’s wages) and a certificate for “High Maternal Merit” as they both had nine children each.
 The streets were decorated with banners, there was a procession and the local newspaper reported on a “fairy-like” atmosphere.

 Pascale Chauvin, President of the local history association at Artas, has researched the history of this first Fête des Mères and told The Connexion the idea came from a remarkable local school teacher, Prosper Roche: “He was very aware of the problems families faced bringing up several children on low incomes.
 He created a kind of club for fathers, called the Union fraternelle des pères des familles in 1904.”

 In the same year, he gave a speech to the Union where he pointed out that though men were often awarded for their bravery as soldiers or good conduct at work - and even animals and vegetables won rosettes for best specimen - women were never given any recognition for their role in bringing up families: “Do those noble women who bring up their large families at a personal cost by making difficult sacrifices and brave efforts merit this ungrateful oversight?”